 MyAgentFinder reviews from real customers

 MyAgentFinder reviews are generally positive.
-As of May 14, 2021, it has an average customer rating of 4.8 based on 378 total reviews.
+It has an average customer rating of 4.8 based on 486 total reviews.

 Shopper Approved — which houses all of MyAgentFinder's online reviews — is a platform companies use to solicit reviews from "verified customers."
 Importantly, this excludes people who may have signed up but didn't end up working with a MyAgentFinder agent because of a poor match or negative experience.